-Art critic Tabish Khan brings you the top art exhibitions to visit this week.
+Art critic Tabish Khan brings you the top art Exhibitions to see in London during Frieze week.
 Each one comes with a concise review to help you decide whether it’s for you.
-These are the best shows o catch over Frieze week:

 Lygia Pape & Mike Kelley @ Hauser & Wirth